 A few days later, I invited Nahshon Jeremiah Arts to share a tutorial on my blog and they agreed, I am so grateful.

 Maybe you love working with children or you are just excited about art, then you would most likely find this tutorial interesting.
+Sometimes we wonder “where could I find face painting near me?”, well next time the thought comes to mind, you can probably make it happen right in your living room.

 Note the beautiful models in this article. :).